df8819/G915ColorC/README.md

-## Important: Change the path/user in the shell script and .py file to match your system. "myisp" is just a placeholder.
+## ![red]{Important: Change the path/user in the shell script and .py file to match your system. "myisp" is just a placeholder.}
----

 # Change G915 LED Color

 This Python application allows you to change the LED color of your Logitech G915 keyboard using `ratbagctl`.
 It provides a graphical interface for selecting LEDs and setting their colors, including predefined and custom color codes.